Whats A Code Blue At A Hospital

 • Post-Cardiac Arrest Care: Recognizing that the period after resuscitation is critical for patient recovery, hospitals are developing specialized post-cardiac arrest care protocols.
 These protocols focus on optimizing hemodynamic support, preventing complications, and providing neurological monitoring and rehabilitation.

 • Use of Technology: Technology plays an increasingly important role in Code Blue response.
-Some hospitals are using mobile apps and communication systems to alert the Code Blue team and facilitate communication during the event.
+Some hospitals are using mobile apps and communication systems to alert the Code Blue team and allow communication during the event.
 Data analytics are also being used to track Code Blue performance and identify areas for improvement.

 Professional Insights